 Establish a mentoring or buddy program

 This is another classic onboarding initiative, but it’s one that can easily be neglected in a remote working context.
-According to Zavvy's employee onboarding trends for 2022 article, "remote workers are voicing their struggles of creating personal connections, and cycling through jobs.
-They are finding it easier to quit because they’ve never met their colleagues in person."
-Assign new remote employees a buddy or mentor and encourage the buddy/mentor to use video conferencing technology to interact with the remote worker during the onboarding process.
+All efforts to make your new remote employee feel connected to the organisation will help in their long term development.
+Assign them a buddy or mentor and encourage the buddy/mentor to use video conferencing technology to interact with the remote worker during the onboarding process.
 This can include taking them through company procedures, giving general advice and guidance, facilitating introductions to other people in the business, or organising virtual coffee-catch ups and informal chats.
 If the buddy/mentor is office-based, they could even give virtual tours to bring the company culture to life.

 Whickham School says:

 “We have a new member of staff joining our leadership team in April.
 We’ve already got them set-up with a laptop and access to the Academy’s IT system.
 And, next week, we’re doing a virtual ‘meet-and-greet’ with them and the team here.
 As this individual is from outside of the education sector, we’re also in the process of connecting them with relevant people at other Academies so they can start building a peer network over the coming weeks, via Skype, telephone, etc.”